-Sadie Robertson Stuns In Cheetah Print Romper While Holding Her Adorable Puppy Cabo
+Sadie Robertson Stuns In Cheetah-Print Romper While Holding Her Adorable Puppy Cabo

-Ducky Dynasty star and author Sadie Robertson took to Instagram on Tuesday, July 28 to share a new stunning snapshot of herself.
-She posed in a cheetah print romper while holding her puppy Cabo whom she shares with her husband, Christian Huff.
+Duck Dynasty star and author Sadie Robertson took to Instagram on Tuesday, July 28 to share a new stunning snapshot of herself.
+She posed in a cheetah-print romper while holding her puppy Cabo, whom she shares with her husband, Christian Huff.

 Robertson’s romper was sleeveless and featured a collar.
-She wore her shorts rolled up and showed off her long, toned legs and impressive tan.
-The romper is from the Franklin, Tennessee based lifestyle clothing store, Imago Dei.
+She wore the bottom part rolled up as she showed off her long, toned legs and impressive tan.
+The outfit is from the Franklin, Tennessee-based lifestyle clothing store, Imago Dei.

-The television star finished off the look with a pair of white lace up shoes and accessorized with a couple of ankle bracelets.
+The television star finished off the look with a pair of white lace-up shoes and accessorized with a couple of ankle bracelets.
 She appeared to be wearing some light makeup and wore her blond hair down naturally.

-Robertson beamed at the camera while holding Cabo, a white multipoo.
+Robertson beamed at the camera while holding Cabo, a white Maltipoo.
 She and her husband adopted Cabo in January of this year and frequently share photos of her on social media.
 In fact, Cabo even has her own Instagram page.
 Her username is cabos_crib.
-The account features Cabo’s daily adventures with her owners.
+The account features the dog’s daily adventures with her owners.

-Robertson appeared to be posing at her home, a white house and black flooring visible behind her.
+Robertson appeared to be posing at her home, as a white house and black flooring were visible behind her.

 The post was shown a lot of love online, racking up over 100,000 likes.
 In her caption, Robertson encouraged her fans to check out her new app, LO Sister.

 The app, which is currently available via the Apple App Store, is a continuation of her online community Live Original.
-The platform is meant to connect women of Christian faith.
+The platform is meant to connect women of the Christian faith.
 It also includes letters written by Robertson on various topics regarding everything from family life to friendships and dating.
-The current topic being reflected on by the online community is relationships.
+The current topic reflected on by the online community is relationships.
 Robertson is providing her own tips and tricks for navigating new romantic connections.

 View this post on Instagram